TheaFrances/Coleoid_genome_topology_2025/2. Interacting gene pair analysis/README.md

 # Interacting gene pair analysis

+<pre markdown> ## Contents - [Prepare files of gene pairs, orthologs, and extract their chromosomal distribution in *P. maximus*](#prepare-files-of-gene-pairs-orthologs-and-extract-their-chromosomal-distribution-in-p-maximus) - [Make orthology annotation file for *S. officinalis*](#make-orthology-annotation-file-for-s-officinalis) - [Match gene pairs to bins](#match-gene-pairs-to-bins) - [Check for orthologous genes](#check-for-orthologous-genes) - [Format interaction matrix files](#format-interaction-matrix-files) - [Merge interaction frequency values across species](#merge-interaction-frequency-values-across-species) - [Classify interactions by *Pecten maximus* chromosome status](#classify-interactions-by-pecten-maximus-chromosome-status) - [Add interaction frequency from *S. officinalis*](#add-interaction-frequency-from-s-officinalis) - [Classify by Schmidbauer et al. (2022) synteny](#classify-by-schmidbauer-et-al-2022-synteny) </pre>

 This folder documents the interacting gene pair analyses.
 Includes gene-bin mapping, and ortholog checks between species.
 All steps are demonstrated using the *E. scolopes* sample 403493 at 100 kb resolution.
-Additional commands are provided at the start for *S. officinalis* to classify orthologous genes in this species, as no gene annotation was available for the *S. officinalis* reference genome at the time of writing this paper.
+Additional commands are provided for the species *S. officinalis* to classify orthologous genes and for downstream analyses, as no gene annotation was available for the *S. officinalis* reference genome at the time of writing this paper.

+## Prepare files of gene pairs, orthologs, and extract their chromosomal distribution in **P. maximus**

 **Notes on input files of orthologous genes:**